BirdeeHub/KaliVagrantPracticeBox/README.txt

-this box is for practice purposes. the contained practice images are not easily accessible from the outside internet as host communication uses specific port forwarding over loopback interface, but if an entity is able to gain control of the box, with a shared folder and default password and full permissions it would be extremely easy to gain access to the host.
+this box is for practice purposes. the contained practice images are not easily accessible from the outside internet as host communication uses specific port forwarding over loopback interface, but if an entity is able to gain control of the box while it is connected to the internet, with a shared folder and default password and full permissions it would be extremely easy to gain access to the host.
 You should definitely also change the password.